 An introduction to the calculus of algebraic, trigonometric and transcendental functions.
 Interpretation, significance and calculations of a derivative.
 Applications to geometry, biology, physics, economics, and other subjects.
-Introduction to the definite integral, including the Fundamental Theorem of Calculus.
-Not open to students who have taken MATH 192.
+Introduction to the integral, including the Fundamental Theorem of Calculus and substitution.
+Not open to students who have MATH 192 credit.